How Self-Compassion Builds Inner Resilience and Motivates us to Take Climate Action

 Additional Details

 Kim has been creating experiential learning opportunities within the private and non-profit sectors for over 15 years, drawing upon her experience as a Transformational Coach, Behavioral Change Management Professional, and Mindfulness and Self-Compassion Teacher.
-Originally from the UK, Kim is now based in Portland, Oregon, where she works for Energy 350 as a Strategic Energy Management (SEM) Coach, working with industrial clients to reduce energy waste through continuous improvement and change management practices.
+Originally from the UK, Kim is now based in the US, where she offers coaching and resilience training to individuals and organizations.
+She has worked with industrial facilities to adopt energy-efficient practices and is passionate about increasing engagement in environmental and social justice.
+She is a firm advocate of time spent in nature to bring joy and healing to ourselves and each other, to realize our interconnection and support planetary health.

 Event Language - English